When you get an official autism diagnosis, the doctors tend to throw all sorts of information at you, and it can get overwhelming really fast.

 While it may seem like the doctors sent you into information overload, there is a lot of things that they don’t tell you about autism.
 The doctors tend to focus on the doom and gloom, but there is so much more than that to know!

-So, as an autistic mama to an autistic kiddo, I’m going to tell you what they won’t.
+So, as an autistic mama to an autistic kiddo, I’m going to tell you 5 powerful secrets the doctors won’t tell you at diagnosis.

-5 Crazy Secrets That They Don’t Tell You About Autism
+5 Powerful Secrets That They Don’t Tell You About Autism

 #1 Neurodiversity is Real